 Like a car coming to a stop sign, we need to consider shifting gears from 5 down to 4, 3, 2, 1 and neutral over a period of time in the evening.
 If we continue in the momentum and stimulation of our day right up to when we are ready to sleep, our body has no chance of truly reconstituting itself overnight.
 We actually end up taking the momentum of our day into our sleep and essentially living out our day twice – in the day and at night.
 This is exhausting for our body and hence we start our day with a deficit that often sees us reaching for stimulants such as caffeine, sugar and carbohydrates so we can function.

-Sleep is a huge issue for many people and can be reflective of the quality in how we live and move in our day and also how we wind down from our day.
-For the most part we have become functional and disconnected from our body.
+Our quality of sleep can be reflective of the quality in how we live and move in our day and also how we wind down from our day.

-When we live in this way we actual negate the constant communication and honesty that our body is sharing with us.
+When we live functionally as opposed to moving in connection with our body, we can negate the constant communication and honesty that our body is sharing with us.
 Our body after all offers an innermost compass to navigate our way in life and, when given the space and listened to, offers pearls of wisdom to hold us steady amongst the chaos of modern day life.